Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Results

-To evaluate the validity of CNT, we compute the nucleation rate as a function of barrier height for various $\kappa$, which is displayed in fig.(\ref{fig:IN_CNT}).
-A significant departure from a decaying exponential signals the breakdown of CNT.
-The theory deals with rate of phase change and agglomeration on supercritical cluster without accounting to fission and coalescence.
-Moreover, the exponential dependency is expected near to the coexistence line and for steady state rates, known as Becker-D\"{o}ring limit.
-While there are various effects at post-nucleation stage that deforms the tensorial field inside and on the surface interface of the nematic region to change shape of droplet, the theory can be applicable close to $\kappa=0$ limit, where director deformation is negligible and droplet shape is retained circular.
-In weak anchoring limit ($\kappa\neq0$), CNT can still be applied if noncircular shape is incorporated in the standard theory \cite{cutoroijdijk} and the kinetic prefactor $\mathcal{A}$ in eq.(\ref{eq:CNT}) can be fitted with experimental results whenever available.
-However CNT has to be supplemented to accommodate singularity and complex deformation of ${\bf n}$ to find applicability in strong anchoring limit ($\kappa\gg0$).
+To evaluate the validity of the CNT, we compute the nucleation rate as a function of the barrier height as sketched in fig.(\ref{fig:IN_CNT}).
+A significant departure from a decaying exponential signals a breakdown of the CNT.
+The CNT deals with the rate of phase change and growth of the supercritical cluster without accounting for fission and coalescence.
+Moreover, the occurrence of exponential dependency is expected in the Becker-D\"{o}ring limit, {\it i.e.} near the coexistence line and for steady state rates.
+While deformation of the tensorial field due to high elastic anisotropy results in the formation of noncircular droplets, the theory can be applicable in the $\kappa\to0$ limit where director deformation is negligible and a circular shape is retained.
+In the weak anchoring limit (small $\kappa$), the CNT can still be applied if a noncircular shape is incorporated in the standard theory\cite{cutoroijdijk} and the kinetic prefactor can be obtained from experimental results.
+However the CNT has to be supplemented to accommodate singularity in ${\bf n}$ in order to make it applicable in the strong anchoring limit ($\kappa\gg0$).